-Whether you’re rocking a bob, lob or pixie crop—sleek, frizz-free strands are a look you can always fall back on.
-Ideal for all seasons (and occasions), learning how to blow dry short hair will totally streamline your grooming routine, we promise!
-While doing a ‘proper’ at-home blow-dry might seem like it takes years of practice, it’s actually a no-pro look any hair novice can master.
-Whether you’re looking for a curly blow dry short hair tutorial or any other hair type, this short hair blow dry tutorial will guide you.
+Whether you’re rocking a bob, lob or pixie crop — a sleek blowout is a look you can always fall back on.
+Ideal for all seasons (and occasions), learning how to blow dry short hair will totally change your grooming routine for the better, we promise!
+While doing a ‘proper’ at-home blow dry might seem like it takes years of practice, it’s actually a no-pro look that anyone can master.

 How to Blow Dry Short Hair: Tutorial

-As you’ll be using a hairdryer, it’s essential to safeguard your locks against any damage that can be caused by heated styling tools.
+Because you’re using a hairdryer, it’s essential to safeguard your strands against any damage that can be caused by heat styling.

 Editor’s Tip: Make sure the nozzle of your hairdryer is parallel to the handle, this will ensure your finish is as sleek as possible.

 Repeat this process on the other sections of your hair, drying them one-by-one.